Practical work with model architecture in Engee

 -

-Add the Subsystem block to the canvas and add the For Iterator block to the subsystem.
+Add a block Subsystem to the canvas and add a block For Iterator into the subsystem.

 -

-Enable the Show iteration variable parameters to make the output port appear.
-Enable the Set next i (iteration variable externally) parameters to make the input port appear.
-Define the number of iterations of the subsystem in the Iteration limit parameters.
-Use the Index mode parameters to specify the initial iteration number.
+Enable the Show iteration variable parameter to display the output port.
+Enable the Set next i (iteration variable externally) parameter to display the input port.
+Determine the number of subsystem iterations in the Iteration limit parameter.
+Use the Index mode parameter to specify the initial iteration number.

 Model (submodel)

-Model is a block that refers to a separate model file.
-It can be embedded in other models using the block Model.
+Model — this is a block that links to a separate model file.
+It can be integrated into other models using the block Model.

 When to use a submodel: